 Before You Start

 Practice on an empty stomach — wait 2 to 3 hours after a meal, and avoid large amounts of liquid right before.
 Mornings are ideal.
-Do not practice if you are pregnant, menstruating heavily, or live with high blood pressure, heart disease, hernia, glaucoma, vertigo, epilepsy, or have had abdominal surgery in the last 6 months.
+Do not practice if you are pregnant, menstruating heavily, or live with high blood pressure, heart disease, hernia, glaucoma, detached retina or recent eye surgery, vertigo, epilepsy, active IBS flare or acid reflux, or have had abdominal surgery in the last 6 months.
 Stop immediately if you feel dizzy, nauseous, or anxious.

 Steps